FIWARE/tutorials.Extended-Properties/README.md

 #### Response:

 In this case, the **Language Property** is returned as an ordinary **Property** and only the value of the _English_ string is returned.
-Sub attributes are not returned in the simpliied format.
+Sub attributes are not returned in the simplified format.

 ```json
 {